gburanov/code_practice/ruby/bookmarks/README.md

 * Instead of controller tests I decided to concentrate on integration - quick win

 ## Some things to improve
+* I would definitely use pure frontend and return just json
 * Add auth - devise? - if needed?
 * Use different DB
 * Use better search solution - like Elasticsearch